Plane carrying Cardiff City's Sala goes missing over English Channel

 “At this time no trace of the missing aircraft had been found,” Guernsey police said.

-Sala had scored 12 league goals in 19 appearances for Nantes in France’s Ligue 1 this season before switching this week to Cardiff.
+Sala had scored 12 league goals in 19 appearances for Nantes in France’s Ligue 1 this season before agreeing to join Cardiff.

+French media reported that the French federation has postponed Nantes’s French Cup last-32 game against Entente Sannois-Saint Gratien from Wednesday to Sunday.

 ($1 = 0.8801 euros)

-Reporting by Julie Carriat in Paris, Emmanuel Jarry and Michael Holden in London; writing by John Irish; Editing by Richard Lough
+Reporting by Julie Carriat, Emmanuel Jarry, Julien Pretot in Paris and Michael Holden in London; writing by John Irish; Editing by Richard Lough/Keith Weir